EMERGING MARKETS-Latam FX rises for sixth straight session against see-sawing dollar

 By Bansari Mayur Kamdar

-March 27 (Reuters) - Colombia's peso rallied over 1% as the U.S. dollar struggled for direction on Monday, leading currencies in Latin America higher for their sixth straight session as fears of a global banking crisis ebbed.
+March 27 (Reuters) - Colombia's peso rallied over 1% as the U.S. dollar slipped on Monday, leading Latin American currencies higher for their sixth straight session as fears of a global banking crisis ebbed.

-"What you're seeing today is not necessarily a return to risk appetite or anything major like that, but the nature of last week's chaos did give a bad taste and reminder of what 2008 was like," said Juan Perez, director of trading at Monex.
+"What you're seeing today is not necessarily a return to risk appetite or anything major like that, but the nature of last week's chaos did give a bad taste and reminder of what 2008 was like," said Juan Perez, director of trading at Monex USA.

+The FX index was on track to end the first quarter 5.8% higher, outpacing EM peers .MIEM00000CUS, supported by a weakening dollar and firm commodity prices.

-The peso COP= rose 1.1% against a subdued dollar, with firm crude prices also supporting the currency of the oil producer.
+The peso COP= rose 1.4% against a subdued dollar, hitting its highest level in over seven weeks, with firm crude prices also supporting the currency of the oil producer.
 O/R

-Investors focused on a decision by Colombia's central bank decision later this week where it is expected to raise interest rates by 25 basis points to 13%.
+Investors focused on Colombia's central bank, which is expectedthis week to raise interest rates 25 basis points to 13%.

-"The MPC may complement this (25 bps) move with guidance suggesting that with such a hike the policy stance becomes significantly restrictive to lay the groundwork for eventually stopping the tightening cycle, although we do not anticipate that the MPC will explicitly close the door to further hikes," said analysts at Goldman Sachs in a note.
+"The MPC may complement this (25 bps) move with guidance suggesting that with such a hike the policy stance becomes significantly restrictive to lay the groundwork for eventually stopping the tightening cycle, although we do not anticipate that the MPC will explicitly close the door to further hikes," Goldman Sachs analysts said in a note.

-Stocks in Colombia .COLCAP were flat, with majority state-owned energy company Ecopetrol ECO.CN slipping 0.8% on naming Alberto Consuegra as its interim CEO on Friday.
+Stocks in Colombia .COLCAP gained 0.7%, with majority state-owned energy company Ecopetrol ECO.CN adding 1.6% on naming Alberto Consuegra as its interim CEO on Friday.

-Fellow oil producer Mexico's currency MXN= added 0.2% against the dollar, while the Chilean peso CLP= and the Peruvian sol PEN= gained 0.3% and 0.6%, respectively.
+Mexico's peso MXN=, Chilean peso CLP= and Peru's sol PEN=each gained 0.4%.

 Peru's government expressed qualified interest in tapping the international bond market later this year in a bid to better manage liabilities, said Economy Minister Alex Contreras.

-In Brazil, the real BRL=, BRBY added 0.3% against the greenback, while stocks .BVSP gained 0.8%.
+In Brazil, the real BRL=, BRBY added 0.6% against the greenback, while stocks .BVSP advanced 1.1%.

-Brazil's President Luiz Inacio Lula da Silva canceled a trip to China due to medical reasons, and the March 27-31 visit will be rescheduled.
+Brazil's President Luiz Inacio Lula da Silva canceled a trip to China due to medical reasons.

-Focus now turned to an eagerly awaited fiscal framework in Brazil, which was initially promised by Finance Minister Fernando Haddad for March, but was postponed by Lula until after the planned China trip.
+Focus shifted to an eagerly awaited fiscal framework in Brazil, which was initially promised by Finance Minister Fernando Haddad for March but was postponed by Lula until after the planned China trip.

+Brazilian Institutional Relations Minister Alexandre Padilha said for the presentation of the proposed new fiscal rules.

-On the data front, Brazil posted a lower-than-expected current account deficit in February, showed central bank data, mainly due to a decrease in factor payments.
+Brazilian data showed a lower-than-expected current account deficit in February, mainly due to a decrease in factor payments.

-Elsewhere in emerging markets, Israel's currency and stocks rallied on rising expectations that Prime Minister Benjamin Netanyahu will halt his bitterly contested plans to overhaul the judiciary as protests in Tel Aviv and Jerusalem intensified.
+Elsewhere in emerging markets, Israel's shekel ILS=pared early gains in a volatile session after Prime Minister Benjamin Netanyahu delayed a decision on bitterly contested plans for a judicial overhaul.

 Stock indexes